fabianmendozaospina/shopping-cart/README.md

 ![Badge](https://img.shields.io/badge/Learn-HOW!-orange)<br>
 # Building a Shopping Cart with LocalStorage in JavaScript

-LocalStorage is a web storage feature provided by modern browsers that allows websites to store data in the user's browser.
+`LocalStorage` is a web storage feature provided by modern browsers that allows websites to store data in the user's browser.
 This data is saved persistently, meaning it remains even after the browser is closed or the user navigates away from the page.
-Unlike cookies, LocalStorage can store larger amounts of data and is not sent to the server with every HTTP request.
+Unlike cookies, `LocalStorage` can store larger amounts of data and is not sent to the server with every HTTP request.

-One of the main advantages of LocalStorage is that it enables client-side storage of data, making it a great choice for saving user preferences, session information, or, as in our example, shopping cart data for an e-commerce website.
+One of the main advantages of `LocalStorage` is that it enables client-side storage of data, making it a great choice for saving user preferences, session information, or, as in our example, shopping cart data for an e-commerce website.

 ## Example: Shopping Cart Using LocalStorage

-In this example, we will demonstrate a simple, modern e-commerce shopping cart that utilizes LocalStorage to store and manage the cart data.
+In this [example](https://fabianmendozaospina.github.io/shopping-cart/), we will demonstrate a simple, modern e-commerce shopping cart that utilizes `LocalStorage` to store and manage the cart data.
 The core functionality includes:

 - Adding products to the cart: Users can add items to the shopping cart by clicking the "Add to Cart" button for each product.

-- Storing cart data in LocalStorage: The cart data is saved in LocalStorage, meaning the cart's contents will persist even if the user refreshes the page or closes the browser.
+- Storing cart data in `LocalStorage`: The cart data is saved in `LocalStorage`, meaning the cart's contents will persist even if the user refreshes the page or closes the browser.

-- Removing products from the cart: Users can remove items from the cart, and the cart data will be updated both visually and in LocalStorage.
+- Removing products from the cart: Users can remove items from the cart, and the cart data will be updated both visually and in `LocalStorage`.

 - Viewing the cart in a popup: By clicking the cart button in the header, users can view the contents of their cart in a modal popup, with the total price of the items displayed.

-- This project is a simple, yet practical implementation of LocalStorage for a shopping cart in a web application, demonstrating how you can persist user data on the client side.
+- This project is a simple, yet practical implementation of `LocalStorage` for a shopping cart in a web application, demonstrating how you can persist user data on the client side.

 ## Features